-Luke Row is a BACP registered psychodynamic therapist in Croydon, South London, with advanced training at Tavistock Relationships.
-He works with individuals who've tried managing their symptoms and couples tired of managing each other, people ready to understand what's underneath.
+Luke Row is a BACP registered psychodynamic therapist (#197852) in Croydon, South London, currently undertaking advanced training at Tavistock Relationships.
+He works with individuals who've tried to reason their way through things and couples tired of managing each other, people ready to understand what's underneath.
 Book a session →

 Human Experience